 Editor-in-Chief: Samuel Seitz

-Samuel Seitz is a third-semester M.A. candidate in the Security Studies Program, concentrating in international security.
+Sam is a final-semester M.A. candidate in the Security Studies Program, concentrating in international security.
 Sam has worked with the MoD on defense coordination between the United Kingdom and United States and has conducted research on the EU’s PESCO Initiative.
 His current research interests include transatlantic relations, particularly as they relate to military and intelligence coordination, European integration, German foreign policy, and the political economy of the Eurozone.
 Sam earned his B.S.F.S. from Georgetown University’s Edmund A. Walsh School of Foreign Service in international politics and European studies.

-Deputy Editor: Timothy cook
+Deputy Editor: Caroline nutt

 Associate Editor for Africa: Lauren finkenthal

-Lauren Finkenthal is a second-year M.A. candidate in Georgetown University’s Security Studies Program, concentrating in terrorism and substate violence.
+Lauren is a second-year M.A. candidate in Georgetown University’s Security Studies Program, concentrating in terrorism and substate violence.
 She is also pursuing a graduate certificate in African studies.

 Associate Editor for the Americas: Felipe herrera

-Felipe Herrera is a second-year M.A. candidate in Georgetown University’s Security Studies Program.
+Felipe is a second-year M.A. candidate in Georgetown University’s Security Studies Program.
 He received his B.A. in international studies from American University’s School of International Service in 2018, and he currently works at Human Rights Watch as an administrative assistant.
 Felipe’s past research has examined U.S. foreign policy towards Cuba in addition to the game-theoretic motivations of violence and nonviolence in civil conflict.
 More recently, his research interests have centered on modeling of the 2019 Venezuelan crisis as well as statistical analyses of reactions in the Global South toward increasing trade interdependence and toward China’s economic rise.

 Associate Editor for Europe: Daniel Cebul

-Daniel Cebul is a second-semester M.A. candidate in Georgetown University’s Security Studies Program, concentrating in technology and security.
+Daniel is a third-semester M.A. candidate in Georgetown University’s Security Studies Program, concentrating in technology and security.
 Daniel has worked at Defense News as a general staff writer covering NATO and EU defense policy, missile defense and nuclear policy, and artificial intelligence and military robotics among other issues.
 He has also interned with the Center for Strategic and International Studies’ Missile Defense Project.
 His current research interests include nuclear policy and deterrence, the proliferation of unmanned and autonomous weapon systems, and civil-military relations.
 Daniel graduated cum laude from Kenyon College in 2017 with a B.A. in Political Science.

 Associate Editor for Indo-Pacific: anna liu

-Anna Liu was born and raised in Texas and is a second-year M.A. candidate in the Security Studies Program.
+Anna was born and raised in Texas and is a second-year M.A. candidate in the Security Studies Program.
 She received her B.A. from Saint Louis University (SLU) in Theatre, Political Science, and International Studies, with double minors in Chinese and Asian Studies.
 She was most recently a research assistant at the National Defense University, focusing on maritime security issues and China.
 She spent this past summer in China researching CCP leadership and strategic decision-making in China.

 Associate Editor for the Middle East: paul kearney